What you need to know this summer

 Basalt Connects- FREE Shuttle

-Basalt Connect is free and provides on-demand rides within a designated service zone in Basalt between 7 a.m. and 10 p.m. daily from June 1 through August 31, 2023.
-In September, the schedule shifts to reduced service hours during weekdays, with continued full service on weekends, between 7 a.m. and 10 p.m.
+Basalt Connect is free and provides on-demand rides within a designated service zone in Basalt between 7 a.m. and 10 p.m. daily from June 1 through August 31, 2024.
+In September, the schedule shifts to reduced service hours during weekdays, with continued full service on weekends, Basalt Connect rides are on-demand between the hours of 7 a.m. – 10 a.m. and 3 p.m. – 10 p.m.
 Learn more about Basalt Connect, how to download the app, and service area here.

 Parking – Alternative locations